 4.3.2.
 Decent work and economic growth

-To attract and retain motivated people, we have established a human resources framework and put a strategic plan in place to help develop our workforce and strengthen our position as a large employer.
+To attract and retain motivated people, we have established a human resources framework and put a strategic plan in place to help develop our workforce and strengthen our position as a leading employer in the Netherlands.